msveshnikov/allchat/README.md

 # FREECHAT

 Node.js backend and a React MUI frontend for an application that interacts with the Gemini Pro model, with history, image painting via Amazon Titan and markdown support.
+Written fully by *Claude 3 Sonnet*.

 ![image](https://github.com/msveshnikov/freechat/assets/8682996/42b2e4f2-b91b-4712-8ef2-630ebb8919e9)